xinjuezou-whi/whi_qrcode_pose/README.md

 ```

 ## Advertised service
-**qrcode**(whi_interfaces::WhiSrvQrcode)
+**qrcode_pose**(whi_interfaces::WhiSrvQrcode)

-The argument: timeout in the request specifies the maximum duration to wait for the response from the server.
+The argument: count in the request specifies the maximum number of estimated poses for average.
 The response from the server is filled with the offset(geometry_msgs/PoseStamped) to the camera frame and the encoded contents of the QR code

+**qrcode_activate**(std_msgs::Bool)

+To toggle the activity of the detection

 ## Image source
 Currently, three image sources are supported: USB CAM stream, the message of sensor_msgs::Image, and images stored in a local folder